Danish company Novo Nordisk is upgrading the insulin production plant at its facility in Chartres, France.

 The company is one of the largest producers of insulin products in the world and is responsible for more than one-third of all insulin production.

-The upgrade to the Chartres plant, which has been producing insulin since 1959, is in response to a World Health Organisation (WHO) projection of an increase in the number of diabetes cases expected by 2030.
+The Chartres plant has been producing insulin since 1959.
+The upgrade project is in response to the World Health Organisation’s (WHO) projection of an increase in the number of diabetes cases expected by 2030.
 The WHO predicts an increase from 177 million cases in the present day to 370 million in 2030.

-The contract for the engineering and the project management of the expansion at the Chartres plant has been awarded to Technip in conjunction with Novo Nordisk Engineering.
+A contract for the engineering and project management of the expansion at the Chartres plant has been awarded to Technip in conjunction with Novo Nordisk Engineering.
 The expansion is being carried out in two phases.